anup24/p4/readme.md

 __Create__
   + Link accessible to registered users - <http://p4.dwa15.site/texts/create>
+  + Login and Register options are available on the HomePage (Menu) of the application - <https://p4.dwa15.site/>
   + Add details like header, contents of the your text and associated the tags if any.
   + Click *Add Wiki Text*
   + After validation, system will route to the home page of the application or remain on same page with validation errors.